-Alternatively, check out this Four-Day Guided Tour of Barcelona and Valencia from Madrid, but bear in mind that there are no days in Madrid on this tour, so you'll need extra time to explore the capital by yourself.
+Alternatively, take a 4-Day Guided Tour of Barcelona and Valencia from Madrid, but bear in mind that there are no days in Madrid on this tour, so you'll need extra time to explore the capital by yourself.

-Five- or Six-Day Madrid, Barcelona (and Valencia?)
+5- or 6-Day Madrid, Barcelona (and Valencia?)
 Itinerary

-A six-day itinerary allows you to conveniently divide your trip into three days in each city.
-If you can only spare five-days, then drop the extra day from either Madrid or Barcelona.
+A 6-day itinerary allows you to conveniently divide your trip into 3 days in each city.
+If you can only spare 5 days, then drop the extra day from either Madrid or Barcelona.

-Most of this suggested itinerary is similar to the four-day version, with two extra days.
-This gives you the option of either spending more time in one of the two cities or to add in an extra stop between the two.
+Most of this suggested itinerary is similar to the 4-day version, with 2 extra days.
+This gives you the option of either spending more time in one of the two cities or adding in an extra stop between the two.